Yasiin Bey: 1994–1998: Beginnings with Rawkus and Black Star

 Bey signed with Rawkus Records and formed the rap group Black Star with Talib Kweli.
-The duo released an album, Mos Def & Talib Kweli Are Black Star, in 1998.
+In 1998, the duo released an album, Mos Def & Talib Kweli Are Black Star.
 Mostly produced by Hi-Tek, the album featured the singles "Respiration" and "Definition", which both reached in the Billboard Hot R&B/Hip-Hop Songs chart.

 1999–2006: Solo career and various projects

-Bey released his solo debut album Black on Both Sides in October 1999, also through Rawkus.
+Bey released his solo debut album Black on Both Sides in October 1999, also through Rawkus Records.
 The single "Ms. Fat Booty" charted, while the album reached No. 25 on the Billboard 200.
 Around this time, he also contributed to the Scritti Politti album Anomie & Bonhomie.